Mleczkow71/Homework-assigment/README.md

 Key advantages:

-•	B2B component: win for the retailer as on behalf of merchant or ecommerce retailer, Klarna handles all transitions , follows up on the payments and bare financial risk in case customer is not able to pay.
+•	B2B component: win for the retailer as on behalf of ecommerce retailer, Klarna handles all transitions , follows up on the payments and bare financial risk in case customer is not able to pay.
 •	B2C component: Klarna offers buy now and pay later option of split payments , ability to pay for items when they arrive at customer’s home or for those items customers decide to keep.
 •	Brand awareness: Klarna used merchant platforms to create brand awareness and has access to customers data (i.e. H&M partnership)
 •	Kalarna is one of the key disruptors in credit card space competing for share of business with number of Fintech payment innovators: i.e. Afterpay, PAYPAL or banks.

+---

-##**What specific financial problem is the company or project trying to solve?**
+**What specific financial problem is the company or project trying to solve?**
 Key problems Klarna solves are:

-*Finacial*: namely:
+**Finacial**: namely:
 1) cusotomers cashflow, specifically innability to pay a large $ outlays at time of purchase.
 This is particularly pronounced among younger generation who dont own / use credit cards.
 For B2C customers offers flexibility, affordability and stress-free shopping experiences by split / delayed payments.
 Additionally
-2) vendors financia risk.
+2) vendors financial risk.
 Klarna takes the risk and compensates the merchant even though the consumer still has outstanding credit on the purchase.
 Klarna guarantees the loan of customers’ purchases for merchants.
-3) Banking in 2017 Klarna has been granted abnking licence by Sweden's Financial authority.
+3) Banking in 2017 Klarna was granted a bnking licence by Sweden's Financial authority.

-*Business*: acquision and retention as with option of smaller or defferred payments boradersn consumers' numbers and promotes loaylty via repeated purchases.
+**Business**: acquision and retention as with option of smaller or defferred payments boradersn consumers' numbers and promotes loaylty via repeated purchases.

-*Customer experiences*: easy of tracking real life spends, simplicity of spend reporting and ability manage the spend and cash flow easllly.
+*Customer experiences*: easy of tracking real life spends (Spend tracking: to stay on top of payments and spend levels, which is a significant problem for a younger consumers), simplicity of spend reporting and ability manage the spend and cash flow easllly.

     Recently Klarna launched new card: fee and interest free that offers flexibility to customers as they can show anywhere where Visa is accepted on line , in store etc.
     Customer can easily add the card to your Apple Pay and Google Pay and make contactless payments in-store.
     Customer can manage the card within Klarna app, or Apple wallet or any payment portal.
     They have a flexibility of payment or snoozing the payment if need be for up to 10 days.
-Spend tracking: to stay on top of payments and spend levels, which is a significant problem for a younger consumers.

 **Who is the company's intended customer?**  Is there any information about the market size of this set of customers?